singhritesh85/AKS-Authentication-Authorization/Kubernetes-RBAC/README.md

 # Kubernetes RBAC in AKS
-To demonstrate Kubernetes RBAC in AKS I have create two users one is named as johny who gets, watch and list authorization for pods, services and deployments (defined using Role) and another is named as prabhakar who has cluster administrator authorization (defined using ClusterRole).
+To demonstrate Kubernetes RBAC in AKS I have create two users one is named as johny who has got the get, watch and list authorization for pods, services and deployments (defined using Role) and another is named as prabhakar who has cluster administrator authorization (defined using ClusterRole).
 <br><br/>
 Role and RoleBinding
 <br><br/>